maddybo/maddybo/README.md

 # Magda Bo
-I'm Magda from Europe.
-Vue, NodeJS (NestJS and pure expressJS) and Unity Developer.
+Hey there, internet friends! 🖐️ I'm Magda from Europe.
+First of all, let's get one thing straight - I'm a coding ninja. 💻 I love nothing more than tinkering with code and creating awesome things that make people go "wow!" 😎

+But back to the code.
+I'm a master of Vue, NodeJS (NestJS and pure expressJS) and Unity. and I'm always on the lookout for new challenges and opportunities to expand my skill set.
+So if you've got a cool project you need help with, I'm your person! 👩‍💻👨‍💻

 - 🔭 I’m currently working on Chatbot @ Livechat